-AUSTIN, Texas – A day meant for music and celebration was ruined over the weekend when a group of showgoers made a shocking discovery — one of the bands performing that night had left their bassist in a blistering hot van with no ventilation.
+AUSTIN, Texas — A group of showgoers were shocked to find one of the bands performing that night left their bassist in a blistering hot van with no ventilation, emergency personnel confirmed

 “I couldn’t believe what I was seeing,” said Melissa Nunez, waiting in line for the doors to open.
 “He was sitting in the van shirtless and sweating, just eating Chipotle.
 It was, like, 98 degrees outside — who knows how hot it was in that van?
 You see news stories all the time about bassists being left in hot vans, but some people still don’t realize the dangers.”